CrazyCoder613/awesome-vue/README.md

 - [vue-json-component](https://github.com/tylerkrupicka/vue-json-component) - JSON tree view with no dependencies, TypeScript support, and easy customization.
 - [vue-tree-list](https://github.com/ParadeTo/vue-tree-list) - A vue component for tree structure
 - [vue-finder](https://github.com/jledentu/vue-finder) - A component to display hierarchical data, with selection, filtering and drag & drop
+- [vue3-router-tree](https://github.com/boussadjra/vue3-router-tree) - This component is based on Vue.js 3, it represents your routes or items as a tree view 🌲.

 #### Graph